iframes in Next.js

 A graphic showing caisy's benefits for developers, including frameworks and features.

 To effectively integrate an iframe into your Next.js project, begin by importing React alongside any necessary hooks at the top of your component file.
 Create a React functional component that returns an <iframe> element.
-Render this component directly within your page or another component where you wish to display the external content.
+Next, render this component directly within your page or another component of your choice.

 Set the essential attributes for your <iframe> tag within your component: